Foundation Projects

 In previous ISIF-funded projects, the University of Auckland deployed their coding technology in the form of coded UDP tunnels across satellite links and added our home-grown titration technology to keep excess code overhead of the links.
 Steinwurf and its founders remain supportive of the project.

-The simulator lab, which has been supported by two previous ISIF grants, is based at the University of Auckland's School of Computer Science.
 The School has also supported the lab with significant amounts of CAPEX, space, staff time and scholarship contributions over the last few years and also serves as a conduit for graduate students involved in the research.
 The University also has close links with PICISOC, the Pacific chapter of the Internet Society, who have been very supportive of this work in the past, as well as with a number of Internet Service Providers in the Pacific Islands during the pilot field deployments.